mattt/AnyLanguageModel/README.md

 # AnyLanguageModel

-A Swift package that provides an API-compatible, drop-in replacement for [Apple's Foundation Models framework](https://developer.apple.com/documentation/FoundationModels) with support for custom language model providers.
+A Swift package that provides an API-compatible replacement for [Apple's Foundation Models framework](https://developer.apple.com/documentation/FoundationModels) with support for custom language model providers.